Have you heard about edible flowers?

 The new premises of Sabor y Salud

-The area they use to cultivate edible flower, herbs, and salad leaves, is in greenhouses with a total area of 12.000 square meters.
-Recently the company has obtained its certification as an ecological producer.
+The area they use to cultivate edible flowers, herbs, and salad leaves is in greenhouses with a total area of 12.000 square meters.
+Recently the company has got its certification as an ecological producer.

 With a view to the European market, being certified as an ecological producer (certified organic) is important as people, in general, have become more conscious about the value of organic foods.
-Some 200 different varieties of flowers are grown here and that makes about 1 million flowers a year.
+They grow here some 200 different varieties of flowers, and that makes about 1 million flowers a year.

-Spain is, up till now, their main market but about 10% of the harvest is exported to France.
+Spain is, up till now, their primary market, but about 10% of the harvest is exported to France.
 Talks are being held with a wholesaler in Holland, so there is a possibility to expand the market.
-There is a potential of a 40% increase in production and sales in the near future.
+There is a potential of a 40% increase in production and sales soon.